Geology of Lesotho

-The geology of Lesotho is built on ancient crystalline basement rock up to 3.6 billion years old, belonging to the Kaapvaal Craton, a section of stable primordial crust.
+The geology of Lesotho is built on ancient crystalline basement rock up to 3.6 billion years old, belonging to the Kaapvaal craton, a section of stable primordial crust.
 Most of the rocks in the country are sedimentary or volcanic units, belonging to the Karoo Supergroup.
 The country is notable for large fossil deposits and intense erosion due to high rainfall and a rare case of southern African glaciation during the last ice age.
 Lesotho has extensive diamonds and other natural resources and has the highest concentration of kimberlite pipes anywhere in the world.

-Stratigraphy & Geologic History
+Stratigraphy and geologic history

-Lesotho shares many commonalities with the geology of South Africa, with Kaapvaal Craton crystalline basement rock that formed 3.6 to 2.5 billion years ago.
+Lesotho shares many commonalities with the geology of South Africa, with Kaapvaal craton crystalline basement rock that formed 3.6 to 2.5 billion years ago.
 Geologists have gleaned insights into Lesotho's deep past through extrapolation from South Africa, xenoliths extracted from kimberlite pipes and other data from drilling.
 Above the ancient basement rocks, almost all of the rocks in Lesotho are part of the Karoo Supergroup, the most widespread stratigraphic unit in southern Africa.